 - Do not work from top three rungs.
 The higher a person goes on a ladder, the greater the possibility that the ladder will slip out at the base.

 - Do not use items such as a chair, barrel or box as a makeshift ladder.

-- Do not use a portable ladder when other equipment is available.
+- Do not use a portable ladder when other equipment and safe means of access is available.
 Replace a ladder with a fixed stairway or scaffold.

 - Do not join two short ladders to make a longer ladder.
 Side rails are not strong enough to support the extra load.